Graphnet-Health/fhir-api-specs/docs/api/apiObservation.md

 ## Overview

-The **Observation** API can be used to retrieve observation records for a patient.
+The **Observation** API can be used to interactwith observation records for a patient.
 When querying for data it must always be in the context of a single patient.

 `Observation` records can be created, updated, queried and deleted using this API.

-- Retrieving of searching for `Observation` records is performed using a [HTTP GET] described below.
+- Retrieving of searching for `Observation` records is performed using a HTTP GET described below.
 - Adding new `Observation` records is performed using a [HTTP POST](apiObservationPOST)
 - Updating existing `Observation` records is performed using a [HTTP PUT](apiObservationPUT)
 - Deleting existing `Observation` records is performed using a [HTTP DELETE](apiObservationDELETE)